Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 But it was interesting because focusing on these other platforms meant that we were reaching people who spent more time on the site and they clicked on more things and they scrolled further and things like that.

-[23:23] Jennifer: Yeah, that's interesting because even though that you had less people coming, but you attracted an audience who really cared about the environment.
+[23:23] Jennifer: Yeah, that's interesting because even though you had less people coming, you attracted an audience who really cared about the environment.

 [23:32] Rhett: Exactly, so it's like a higher quality audience in terms of engagement and what they then did with that information.